 Alas, the title becomes relevant.
 Just like how Regina George couldn't sit with the Mean Girls after she essentially created them, black people still aren't sitting at the table of those profiting from black culture.
 For example, Quentin Tarantino is a world-renowned director and writer who arguably capitalises on black culture (using one word in particular) as a factor to springboard his projects into the limelight.
 In return, it could be said that he is stealing the attention from black directors and writers who could better portray black characters in a less stereotypical fashion...
 Plus, they can say what he's not allowed to.

 What do Scarlett Johansson, Zoe Saldana and Angelina Jolie have in common?
 The answer is racial ambiguity (apparently), and although there is beauty in looking like you can come from everywhere- in Hollywood, it means you can act as anyone.
 Whitewashing roles in film and TV also plays into benefitting from blackness without being black.
 The 2008 blockbuster Wanted, starred Angelina Jolie as Fox who was initially a black woman in the comic book miniseries and was allegedly based on Halle Berry.
 The role was rewritten to better suit Angelina Jolie with little fuss or dispute.

-This article's purpose isn't to cancel Tarantino movies or phohibit reading To Kill a Mockingbird, rather- it is to take in certain narratives with a pinch of salt.
+This article's purpose isn't to cancel Tarantino movies or prohibit reading To Kill a Mockingbird, rather- it is to take in certain narratives with a pinch of salt.
 Some books may only offer half the story; films might only give you a particular outlook and music nowadays doesn't even have to reflect who the artist truly is.